Why is my Amazon ECS or Amazon EC2 instance unable to join the cluster?

 2019-06-29T16:10:09Z [ERROR] Error re-registering: AccessDeniedException: User: arn:aws:sts::1122334455:assumed-role/ecsInstanceRole/i-0052b2e858b1891ef is not authorized to perform: ecs:RegisterContainerInstance on resource: arn:aws:ecs:us-east-1:1122334455:cluster/exampleCluster status code: 400, request id: 0a123456-7899-10101-a987-123456pqrs

 These errors are caused due to missing IAM permissions.
-To resolve these errors, review the instructions in the section Verify the IAM role and policies associated with the instance.
+To resolve these errors, review the instructions in Verifying the Amazon ECS container instance IAM role.